raininsnovv/raininsnovv/README.md

 My name is Ibragim Bakaev, and I'm a Frontend Developer.

+Worked for seven years at Gazprom Transgaz Grozny.

 Currently refactoring the code of [Sowarna](https://sowarna.com), working Contant Manager & Link Builder on some Freelance projects and making some own projects with small team!